 - 3 pounds potatoes (peeled and sliced thin [Use Yukon Gold or another starchy variety])

 - 1 cup shredded Pecorino Romano

-- In a medium saucepan, heat the cream, garlic, peppercorns, salt and thyme to not quite boiling.
+In a medium saucepan, heat the coconut milk, garlic, peppercorns, salt and thyme to not quite boiling.

 - Reduce the heat to low.